mingujo/TitanicClassifier-Kaggle-/README.md

 2. Install python dependencies with pip: `pip install -r requirements.txt`

 ## Navigation
-- `ipython` : to open ipython notebook on terminal
-- `run enensemble_classifier_script.py` : to see the performance of the ensemble classifier (Gradient Boosting & Logistic Regression)
+- `make enensemble_classifier` : to see the performance of the ensemble classifier (Gradient Boosting & Logistic Regression)
-- `run random_forest_script.py` : to see the performance of Random Forest Classifier
+- `make random_forest` : to see the performance of Random Forest Classifier